ImMosie/ImMosie/README.md

 - 👋 Hi, I’m @ImMosie
 - 👀 I’m interested in creative endeavours.
 - 🌱 I’m currently learning as much as I possibly can about various topics.
-Most recently: Plutus
+Most recently: Plutus and the creation of a VM Stake Pool.
 - 💞️ I’m looking to collaborate on various projects to help the world around me.
 - 📫 How to reach me, for now we will keep it here.